-4) Billing and Account Charges
+Billing and Account Charges

-The charges on the following pages shall be assessed for any customer billed by the Authority.
+The below charges shall be assessed for any customer billed by the Authority.

 (a) Account Charges

 An account charge of \$10 (\$20 if the meter is read) shall be paid for each applicant for continuing service, whether for a new account or for a transfer of account, for water and/or wastewater service.
 The purpose of this charge is to defray the cost incurred in clerical and bookkeeping activities, the turning on of services, and/or meter reading required for each new account or transfer of account.